 "Thank you for the opportunity Pauline.
 I enjoyed the spirit of their project: Philanthropy and Local Community.
 It was an honour to present to the caring and compassionate young men and women that formed the YiP Committee.
 I applaud their work and effort in helping others in our community.
 For our part, Pauline and I presented on challenges and sacrifices faced by men reintegrating into society from prison as well as some insight into how "We at Future Hope" help.
 They were interested in how inmates and those being released coped with the COVID-19 pandemic.
 We got a chance to explain how donations are so valued and important in our ability to provide support.
-We outlined how their donation would be spent and whether they decided to gift us their fundraising dollars or not, we welcomed the opportunity to get Future Hope better known."
+We outlined how their donation would be spent and whether they decided to gift us their fundraising dollars or not, we services.
+Scott made an excellent presentation, and the students were most appreciative to hear a testimony of someone with lived experience at Stony.

+Future Hope better known."